-Is Ripping Up A Koran Ever Justifiable?
+Is Ripping Up A Koran Ever Justified?

 Police intervened at a Toronto-area school board (Peel) meeting on Wednesday evening after members in the audience shouted anti-Muslim rhetoric, tore pages from a Koran and stepped on the religious text.

 Every year the University of Ottawa, the capital's largest, is host to Islam Awareness Week.
 Ground zero for this event is the Jock Turcot Centre, "a multi-purpose facility, offering many venues for students, faculty, alumni, and others, to meet and relax."

 At this event, anyone can pick up a free copy of the Saudi funded translation of the Koran.
 Its free distribution, courtesy of Saudi subsidies, has made it the most widely read and quoted edition of the Koran on the planet.

 Professor Khaleel Mohammed, Department of Religious Studies at San Diego State University on the Saudi Koran: